nginxinc/nginx-ingress-workshops/Azure/labs/lab1/readme.md

 ## Update local DNS

-We will be using FQDN hostnames for the labs, and you will need to update your local computer's `hosts` file, to use these names with your NGINX Plus Ingress Controller.
+We will be using FQDN hostnames for the labs, and you will need to update your local computer's `hosts` file, to use these names with your NGINX Ingress Controller.

 Edit your local hosts file, adding the FQDNs as shown below.
 Use the `External-IP` Address, from the previous step: